-AHPRA on behalf of National Boards must check an applicant’s criminal history during the registration process to ensure only those practitioners who are suitable and safe to practise are granted registration in Australia.
+We conduct an Australian criminal history check when you apply for registration for the first time.
+This is to ensure only those practitioners who are suitable and safe to practice are granted registration in Australia.

-Under the National Law, a National Board may obtain a report about a registered health practitioner’s criminal history at any time.
+Under the National Law, a National Board may obtain a report about your criminal history at any time.

-AHPRA will provide you with a copy of your criminal history report if a result is received, where required.
+Where required, we will provide you with a copy of your criminal history report if a result is received.

-If you wish to dispute your Australian criminal history result, please contact AHPRA to obtain a dispute form.
+If you wish to dispute your Australian criminal history result, please contact us.
+You cannot dispute your result directly with ACIC.

 While it is not mandated under the Trans-Tasman Mutual Recognition (TTMR) arrangements, the National Law allows a National Board to check a practitioner’s criminal history at any time.
-Practitioners registered under TTMR will be required to apply for an international criminal history check from an AHPRA approved supplier.
+Practitioners registered under TTMR will be required to: